paheimann/github.io/README.md

 SUMMARY:

 I looked at loans in the Prosper data, only from 2014, to see if there was any apparent relationship between the interest rate (APR) and the purpose of the loan (Listing Category).
 I produced two charts: (1) a circle chart showing the average APR for all loans in each category, to show the overall view, and (2) a scatterplot showing each loan, so that the viewer could get a feel for the variation of interest rates within each category.
+I do not see any clear relationship between loan purpose and APR, and I find that the range of APRs within each category is larger than the differences in average APR among the various categories.

+I made changes to these visualizations, based upon the feedback that I received.
+I was  able to achieve some of these using dimple.js, and I was able to achieve the remainder using other data visualization tools (Excel, Minitab).

 DESIGN: